ChuckM/spi-term/README.md

 The simplest serial interface is the serial peripheral interface which presents as 4 I/O lines to the microcontroller.
 These are nominally serial clock (SCLK), peripheral-out/host-in (POHI), host-out/peripheral-in (HOPI), and device select (DS).
-It shares two lines, reset and peripheral data available with the other interfaces.

 These are, of course, the same definitions as the SPI interface made popular by Texas Instruments with the pesky master and slave bits renamed.

-he addition of PDA to this definition is there because our device generates data from a user's key presses, knob turning, or pointer movements.
+The addition of PDA to this definition is there because our device generates data from a user's key presses, knob turning, or pointer movements.
 Rather than have the micro-controller continually poll the device to see if something has happened, we collect all of those events into this single signal that originates on our device and is an input into the host.

 The host can send data to our peripheral at any time.
-The use of DS tells the peripheral that the host is now speaking and asks as a 'start of transaction' signal.
+The use of DS tells the peripheral that the host is now speaking and acts as a 'start of transaction' signal.
+DS going inactive resets the transaction state.

 Of the three interfaces, this one has the most pins (8) which are the four SPI pins and the four shared pins (V+, GND, PDA, RESET).